D-Flow: Differentiating through Flows for Controlled Generation: Implementation details

 \textbf{Optimization details.} We follow the same setup described in~\ref{app:implementation_latent_img}.
 Differently, we use $10$ inner iterations and stop after $100$ global iterations.
 We initialize the algorithm with a backward blend with $\alpha=0.1$.

-\textbf{RED-Diff Baseline. } We follow the same adaptation described above in \ref{app:implementation_latent_img}.
+\textbf{RED-Diff baseline. } We follow the same adaptation described above in \ref{app:implementation_latent_img}.
 We use $\text{lr}=0.05, \lambda=0.5$.

-\subsection{Conditional molecule generation on QM9}
+\subsection{Conditional Molecule Generation on QM9}

 \textbf{Optimization details.} In this section, we describe how Algorithm \ref{alg:main} was practically applied in the QM$9$ experiment.
 We initialized $x_0\in\Real^{n\times 9}$ for the experiment, where $n$ represents the molecule's atom count and $9$ the number of attributes per atom, using a standard Gaussian distribution.
-To enhance optimization process stability, we ensured $x_0$ had a feature-wise mean of zero and a standard deviation of one by normalizing it after every optimization phase.
-We employed the midpoint method for the ode solver, with a total of $100$ function evaluations.
-The optimization technique utilized was LBFGS, configured with $5$ optimization steps and a limit of $5$ inner iterations for each step.
+To enhance optimization process stability, we ensured $x_0$ had a feature-wise mean of zero and a standard deviation of one by normalizing it after every optimization step.
+We employed the midpoint method for the ode solver, with a total of $100$ function evaluations, \ie step size of $1/50$.
+The optimization technique utilized was LBFGS with line search, configured with $5$ optimization steps and a limit of $5$ inner iterations for each step.
 The learning rate was set to $1$.
 On average, generating a single molecule took approximately $2.5$ minutes using a single NVIDIA Quadro RTX8000 GPU.

-\textbf{Noise prediction vs velocity field prediction.} In this section, we examine the impact of changing the stochastic sampler of the $\eps$-prediction unconditional diffusion model to a velocity field (VF) deterministic sampler.
-Specifically, Our primary assertion is that this change in the sampler is responsible for the observed decline in the quality of the molecules we generate.
-Table \ref{tab:sampling_comp} illustrates a comparison of the quality of molecules generated using the same diffusion model but with different samplers.
-The unconditional diffusion model from \cite{hoogeboom2022equivariant} was trained with a $1000$ steps discrete diffusion.
-As mentioned in the previous part we sampled with D-flow using $100$ function evaluations.
-The table reveals that the principal reason for the reduced quality is the alteration of the sampler, rather than the reduced step count or the optimization process itself.
-Future research will focus on assessing our approach with models trained with FM.
+In Table \ref{atab:qm9} below we report MAE values over the split to stable and non-stable molecules within the $10k$ generated samples.
+Other baselines and the result denoted as 'Ours' in the table report MAE on the entire $10k$ set of molecules without distinguishing between stable and non-stable ones.
+Since our method produces lower stability percentage, we also report the MAE on the stable and non-stable splits.
+It can be seen that our improved MAE performance is not due to producing non-stable molecules with lower MAE, but performance is also SOTA on generated stable molecules.

 \textbf{QM9.} The QM$9$ dataset \cite{Ramakrishnan2014qm9}, a widely recognized collection, encompasses molecular characteristics and atomic positions for $130$K small molecules, each containing no more than $9$ heavy atoms (up to $29$ atoms when including hydrogens).
 The train/validation/test partitions used are according to \cite{anderson2019cormorant} and consists of $100$K/$18$K/$13$ samples per partition.
 We provide additional details regarding the properties used in the experiment: \begin{itemize} \item $\alpha$ Polarizabilty - Tendency of a molecule to acquire an electric dipole moment when subjected to anexternal electric field. \item $\varepsilon_{HOMO}$ - Highest occupied molecular energy. \item $\varepsilon_{LUMO}$ - Lowest unoccupied molecular energy. \item $\Delta\varepsilon$ - The difference between HOMO and LUMO. \item $\mu$ - Dipole moment. \item $C_v$ - Heat capacity at $298.15$K. \end{itemize}